nats-io/nats-site/content/blog/headers-java-client.md

 List<String, List<String>>
 ```

-in fact that's exactly what is used for the backing data structure in the Headers object.
+In fact, that's exactly what is used for the backing data structure in the Headers object.
-Using Headers is straightforward, again analogous to a Java map with some limitations to the keys and values
+Using Headers is straightforward, again analogous to a Java map with some limitations to the keys and values.

 ### Keys